Jmaharman/fsharp-a-beginners-guide/Lessons/day-22-function-type-aliases.md

 We've not seen a function signature for a while, hopefully can still remember the structure.
 If not here's a quick recap.
 The last item in the list is always the output, everything before that is an input with each item being separated by a ```->```.
 A function must have _at least one_ input, and *must have one* output.

-Let's expand on the above and say that the CubeDimensions aren't provided to us semantically, but as a string.
-We'll need a function to parse a string and output a CubeDimension, we can define that as such:
+Let's expand on the above and say that the `CubeDimensions` aren't provided to us semantically, but as a string.
+We'll need a function to parse a string and output a `CubeDimension`, we can define that as such:

 ```fsharp
 type ParseCubeDimensions = string -> CubeDimensions